Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Easy cycling in the Pyrenees

-You don’t come cycling in the Argeles Gazost/Tourmalet area of the Pyrenees for flat roads and easy riding.
+You don’t come cycling in the Col de Tourmalet and Pyrenees area for flat roads and easy riding.
 In general, roads like that are in the valleys and you’ll be sharing the road with a lot of cars, especially in summer.
 But – happily – there are a few exceptions:

 Lourdes – Argelès-Gazost – Pierrefitte-Netsalas Voie Verte/greenway

-After Pierrefitte-Netsalas, the Voie Verte becomes steep and gravelled for the last 10 km to Cauterets; suitable for mountain bikes rather than road bikes.
+After Pierrefitte-Netsalas, the Voie Verte becomes steep and gravelled for the last 10 km to Cauterets.
+This is a good choice if you’re tackling the Pyrenees by mountain bike rather than road bike.

 Voie Verte between Argelès-Gazost and Lourdes